candlerb/htcondor_dag.py/README.md

 Monitor progress using `tail -f mytest.dag.dagman.out`, and `condor_q -run -dag`

-The output will be written to files `mytest.print_sum0.0.out` and `mytest.print_sum1.0.out`.
+The output will be written to files `mytest.print_sum_0.out` and `mytest.print_sum_1.out`.

 Environment
 -----------

 `htcondor.py` (or at least the bits used by htcondor.autorun) needs to be available when the job runs.
-You could install it on all the target nodes, but by default we get htcondor to copy it for you:
+You could install it on all the target nodes, but a simpler approach is to get htcondor to copy it for you, by changing the htcondor.sub file:

 ~~~
 transfer_input_files = htcondor.py,$(job_files)